Fruits, rice, bread? Which foods are bad for your teeth?

 Fond of a vino or two?
-Unfortunately, alcohol can dry out your mouth, leading to a decrease in saliva production and an increase in bacteria.
-(Ever wondered why you have bad breath after a big night?)
+Unfortunately, alcohol can dry out your mouth, leading to a decrease in saliva production and an increase in bacteria (which may explain why you have bad breath after a big night).
 Red wine, in particular, can also stain and discolour teeth, so it’s best you don’t overindulge if you’re concerned about damaging your teeth.

 3. Sports drinks.

 While sports drinks are often associated with health and fitness, in reality, they’re loaded with sugar.
 To protect your teeth, opt for low sugar or sugar-free versions or just stick to water.

 Believe it or not, starches can be just as bad for your teeth as lollies.
 Simple carbohydrates like pasta and bread made from white flour break down into simple sugars that can stick to your teeth and feed bacteria.

 Crunching down on anything hard can damage your teeth, especially if they are already weakened by root canal treatments or fillings.
 If you’re keen to avoid an expensive trip to the dentist, it’s a good idea to steer clear of anything hard like ice, unpopped popcorn or olive pips.

 6. Citrus fruit.